legendarychristian/S-P500-LSTM-Analysis/README.md

 So here is the basic process of training an LSTM model (and this can be appled to training EVERY other model).

 ## Step 1
-Split the data into training, testing, and valdatiion steps.
+Split the data into training, testing, and valdation steps.

 ## Step 2
 Define and scale the target and feature variables.